izuzak/node-revhttpws/examples/hello-world/README.md

 * the client part which sends a XHR request to the newly registered domain and injects the received response into the page HTML

 See [the code for helloWorld.html](https://github.com/izuzak/node-revhttpws/blob/master/examples/hello-world/helloWorld.html) for more info.

+You can also view the example at: [http://jsbin.com/opadu4/2](http://jsbin.com/opadu4/2)